 This happens when an image doesn’t meet the minimum dimension requirements for a particular page on the site.
 To solve this problem, upload an image that is at least as large as is required.
 Check with your web developer for minimum dimensions, as every site is different.

-My image has a white background and I want it to be transparent
+My image has a white background and I want it to be transparent.

 In order to have a transparent background on an image it will need to be a PNG, SVG, or GIF file that is created properly with a transparent background.
 JPGs always have a background color, usually white.

+Need additional help with your website images?
 Contact us today to talk about our web design and development services.
 We’d love to chat with you about what a WordPress website can do!